By Chet Yarbrough

 The borer beetles of the internet are well-known; e.g. Apple, Microsoft, Facebook, Google, Amazon, the Federal Government, and a host of smaller species.
 Some borer beetles can kill a forest, while others benefit nature’s ecology by getting rid of weakened trees to regenerate healthy trees.
 Schneier suggests America is at a crossroad where captured data from the general public will either grow into a society’ killer or a humanized friend.

 Schneier suggests or implies government, eleemosynary, and private entities continually gather personal information and mine it for public and private purposes.
 The government’s objective is to protect American citizens from crime and terrorism.
-Churches and charities’ objective (though not specifically addressed by Schneier) is to evangelize and increase donations for “good works”.
-Private industry’s objective is to increase profitability.
+Churches, charities, and private industry mine private data, not to commit crime or terror, but to increase donations in the first case and profitability in the second.

 On some level, Schneier suggests there is no harm; no foul.
 On another level he argues, surveillance, big data collection, and unregulated invasion of privacy attacks the foundation of democracy.
 Though the right to privacy is not explicitly protected by America’s founding documents, Schneier suggests the internet encroaches on the 4th 5th and 9th articles of the Constitution.